Dual-branch Prompting for Multimodal Machine Translation: Experimental Results

-Lastly, it is encouraging to note that our method significantly outperforms all baseline systems in both Image-free and Image-dependent settings, achieving state-of-the-art performance on the test sets of the two translation tasks while freeing the inference process from reliance on authentic images.
-Overall, our model demonstrates a stronger ability to understand complex images and texts, achieving more robust and accurate translation predictions.
+Finally, it is encouraging to note that D$^{2}$P-MMT significantly outperforms all baseline systems in both Image-Free and Image-Dependent settings, achieving state-of-the-art performance on the test sets of both translation tasks.
+By successfully decoupling the inference process from the reliance on authentic images, our model demonstrates a stronger capability to comprehend complex multimodal contexts, leading to more robust and accurate translation predictions.